matgr1/object-path-expression/README.md

 Adds type safety to functions that accept deep path arrays.

 The function "getObjectPath" accepts a path expression that can be used to select a deeply nested property and return a corresponding path array.
 The object passed to the path expression is a Proxy that ensures that nested properties can be accessed without throwing ReferenceErrors.
-However, properties should ONLY be accessed once (this will be enforced when NODE_ENV is not "production").
+However, properties should ONLY be accessed ONCE (this will be enforced when NODE_ENV is not "production").

 For example, given: